Saint-Laurent Nuclear Power Plant

 The site includes two operating pressurized water reactors (each 900MWe), which began operation in 1983.
 They are cooled by the water of the Loire River.

-Two other UNGG reactors used to exist at the site, which were brought into service in 1969 and 1971 and were retired in April 1990 and June 1992.
+Two retired UNGG reactors exist at the site, which were brought into service in 1969 and 1971 and were shut down in April 1990 and June 1992.

 The site employs approximately 670 regular workers.

 Incidents

 On 17 October 1969, 50 kg of uranium in one of the gas-cooled reactors began to melt.
 This event was classified at 4 on the International Nuclear Event Scale (INES), and is, as of December 2011, the most severe civil nuclear power accident in France.

 On 13 March 1980, there was some annealing that occurred in the graphite of one of the reactors, causing a brief heat excursion.
 This was also classified as 4 on the INES and has been called another worst nuclear accident in France.
 Much later, the Institute of Marine Geochemistry at the École normale supérieure claimed that they found traces of plutonium in the river they believed was released in the 1980 or 1969 accident.
 However, tests conducted in 1993 by the IPSN and in 2003 by the IRSN determined that the levels of plutonium measured upstream and downstream from the power plant were similar and of the same order of magnitude, concluding that the presence of the plutonium was due to the fallout of aerial nuclear tests and not due to either the 1980 or 1969 accidents.